maarten-pennings/CCS811/README.md

 ### Tested boards
-This library has been tested with three boards.
+This library has been tested with several boards.

 Most micro controllers seem to have built-in pull-ups for I2C.
 However, those pull-ups are typically activated by `Wire.begin()`.